-- ٠ Non-RSWMP MS4s approached by the TMDL Coordination Committee to participate in the regional program - RSWMP approached for inclusion of bacteria related outreach in regional stormwater materials and programs
+- Non-RSWMP MS4s were approached by the TMDL Coordination Committee to participate in the regional program. - RSWMP approached for inclusion of bacteria related outreach in regional stormwater materials and programs.

-Project Status: In progress TMDL Coordination Committee Priority Level:
+Project Status: In progr ess TMDL Coordinat ion Committee Priority Level: 000 High

-NCTCOG provides TMDL I-Plan program activity updates at the quarterly RSWMP meetings to • continually engage the MS4s participating in the TMDL and educate non-participants in the activities to reduce bacteria loading.

-- The Illicit Discharge Detection and Elimination (IDDE) and Pollution Prevention Task Forces (P2) • developed resources for municipalities to properly identify and prevent illicit discharges and stormwater BMP failures.
-The scope for the resources provide "non-stormwater" municipal staff a baseline knowledge to help staff recognize and report water pollution when traveling and working within the community. - o Illicit Discharge Detection and Elimination: Stormwater Training Series - Preventing Stormwater Pollution: What We Can Do 0 - The Pollution Prevention Task Force provides annual site visits for participants to learn good ٠ housekeeping measures first hand from different municipal practices.
-5 site visits have been conducted since 2013. - The IDDE Task Force holds annual Basic Training and biennial Advanced Training on dry weather field • screening. - NCTCOG has compiled a selection of standard operating procedures (SOPs) for stormwater Phase II communities in North Central Texas to support the good housekeeping/pollution prevention measures in MS4 permits. - NCTCOG has provided targeted outreach to TMDL area stakeholders not currently participating in the • Regional Stormwater Management Coordinating Council or Task Forces and has made resources available to entity staff.
+- NCTCOG provides TMDL I-Plan program activity updates at the quarterly RSWMP meetings to continually engage the MS4s participating in the TMDL and educate non-participants in the activities to reduce bacteria loading. - The Illicit Discharge Detection and Elimination (IDDE) and Pollution Prevention Task Forces (P2) developed resources for municipalities to properly identify and prevent illicit discharges and stormwater BMP failures.
+The scope for the resources provides "non-stormwater" municipal staff a baseline knowledge to help staff recognize and report water pollution when traveling and working within the community. - o Illicit Discharge Detection and Elimination: Stormwater Training Series - o Preventing Stormwater Pollution: What We Can Do - The Pollution Prevention Task Force provides roundtable meetings and peer-to-peer exchange opportunities, such as a site tour and mock self-inspection.
+Since 2018, the Pollution Prevention Task Force has conducted four events, two peer-to-peer sharing and education events, one hybrid case study training, and a Train the Trainer event. - The IDDE Task Force holds annual training on dry weather field screening. - NCTCOG has compiled a selection of standard operating procedures (SOPs) for stormwater Phase II communities in North Central Texas to support the good housekeeping/pollution prevention measures in MS4 permits. - NCTCOG has provided targeted outreach to TMDL area stakeholders not currently participating in the Regional Stormwater Management Coordinating Council or Task Forces and has made resources available to entity staff.